marciopocebon/HawkScan/README.md

      --timesleep TS     To define a timesleep/rate-limit if app is unstable during scan
      --auto             Automatic threads depending response to website.
 Max: 30
      --update           For automatic update
+     --js               For try to found keys or token in the javascript page
  >

 # Exemples